Paul Wilkinson has over 30 years experience in PR and marketing communications. His expertise includes:

 After leaving BIW in early 2009, Paul re-established his consultancy business, undertaking projects for BIW and winning new construction technology clients.

 In December 2010, Paul was announced Best Social Media Individual in the Sustainability Now social media awards.
 Two months later, in February 2011, Paul won the award for Best AEC use of Twitter in the inaugural Be2Awards.

 He has also been a judge in industry awards including, in 2013 and 2014, the CIPR Excellence Awards, IBP PR and communication awards and the Bentley BE Inspired Awards.

-Adaptris ECX, Advicon, AEngD, Asite, Axon Data, BIW (now Conject), Business Collaborator, Codebook International, COINS, FARO, Invennt, McLaren Software, Slider Studio, Snapfile, Sypro Management, tCn, Textura, Ultimate Cake Art, Viewpoint (formerly 4Projects), VRM (Refurbify) and Woobius (among others).
+Adaptris ECX, Advicon, AEngD, Asite, Axon Data, BIW (later Conject, now Aconex), Codebook International, COINS, FARO, GroupBC, Invennt, McLaren Software, Opentree, Slider Studio, Snapfile (now EviFile), Sypro Management, tCn, Textura (acquired by Oracle), Ultimate Cake Art, Viewpoint (formerly 4Projects, now part of Trimble), VRM (Refurbify) and Woobius (among others).